Fine-grained MoE Load Balancing with Linear Programming: Background

 \subsection{Transformer and MoE}

 Transformer is the state-of-the-art architecture for deep learning models~\cite{Transformer}.
-A transformer model consists of multiple sequential blocks, each comprising an attention layer and a feed-forward network (FFN). \figurename~\ref{fig:EP-1} illustrates the architecture of a standard (dense) transformer block.
+A transformer model consists of multiple sequential layers, each comprising an attention layer and a feed-forward network (FFN). \figurename~\ref{fig:EP-1} illustrates the architecture of a standard (dense) transformer layer.

-\figurename~\ref{fig:EP-2} illustrates an MoE transformer block~\cite{Switch_Transformer}.
+\figurename~\ref{fig:EP-2} illustrates an MoE transformer layer~\cite{Switch_Transformer}.
 MoE replaces the FFN with multiple \emph{expert} FFNs, coordinated by a \emph{gate} network.
 After the attention computation, the gate network assigns each token to its \emph{top-K} most suitable experts.
 Then, these selected experts process the token and aggregate their results to produce the final result.